TheMonDon/hastebin/README.md

 ## Installation

 To install this package globally using NPM, run:
-`npm install -g hastebin`
+`npm install -g TheMonDon/hastebin`

-To try this package out before you install, try `npx hastebin`.
+To try this package out before you install, try `npx TheMonDon/hastebin`.

-To install this package locally, try `npm i hastebin`.
+To install this package locally, try `npm i TheMonDon/hastebin`.
 You can then access the `hastebin` client via NPM scripts.

 ## Usage